 Initially, Shivapuri National Park, gazetted in 2002, covering an area of 144 km2 was renamed as Shivapuri Nagarjun National Park (SNNP), after the addition of Nagarjun forest patch (15 Km2) in 2009.
 Geographically Shivapuri forest located within 27°45’ to 27°52’ N latitude and 85°16’ to 85°45’ E longitude and Nagarjun forest is located within 27°43’ to 27°46’ N latitude and 85°13’ to 85°18’ E longitude.
-It covers parts of Kathmandu, Nuwakot, Sindhupalchowk, and Dhading districts of central Nepal and elevation range from 1350 Meter to 2732 Meter above mean sea level.
-It is only the protected area that represents flora, fauna, and ecosystem of Middle Mountain.
+It covers parts of Kathmandu, Nuwakot, Sindhupalchowk, and Dhading districts of central Nepal and elevation range from 1350 Meters to 2732 Meter above mean sea level.
+It is only the protected area that represents flora, fauna, and the ecosystem of the Middle Mountain.
 It is situated on the Northern fringe of the Kathmandu valley and the park head office is located in Panimuhan, Budanilakantha municipality of Kathmandu district.

 Shivapuri Nagarjun National Park is a freshwater source for Kathmandu valley.
 Nagmati, Bagmati, Syalmati, Bishnumati, Rudramati, Sangala, TusalKhola and their tributaries of Shivapuri Nagarjun National Park are the prime source of drinking water for Kathmandu valley.
 These rivers and streams discharge about 30 million liters of water per day.

-The park area is surrounded by heavy sub-urban population.
+The park area is surrounded by a heavy sub-urban population.
 The Buffer Zone (BZ) of Shivapuri Nagarjun National Park was declared in 2016.
-The objectives of BZ is to conserve and manage forests to fulfill daily basic needs of local community residing in the periphery of the Shivapuri Nagarjun National Park.
+The objectives of BZ is to conserve and manage forests to fulfill the daily basic needs of the local community residing in the periphery of the Shivapuri Nagarjun National Park.
 It covers an area of 118.61 km2, which covers part of

 Kathmandu, Nuwakot Sindhupalchok and Dhading districts.
 There are 14,558 households with a population of 79,776 residing in the BZ.
 The National Parks and Wildlife Conservation Act, 1973 has made a provision of plowing back 30-50% of the Park’s revenue into community development and conservation of the buffer zone.